improvess/raspberry-as-gige-camera/docs/python3_client_tutorial.md

 > check official Raspberry PI documentation to learn how to proper set Raspberry PI ethernet IP statically or even [this tutorial on sparkfun](https://learn.sparkfun.com/tutorials/headless-raspberry-pi-setup/ethernet-with-static-ip-address)

 Once you have confirmed that your machine is able to ping raspberry pi, it is time to talk to the `rpiasgige` server.
-Let's start off by sending a `rpiasgige`-ping as shown below:
+Let's start off by sending a `rpiasgiger`-ping as shown below:

 ```
 echo -e "PING0\x0\x0\x0\x0" | nc 192.168.2.3 4001